Maccalariat/nvim/README.md

 # My neovim configuration

-## Introduction

-* my neovim configuration started as a copy of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
+* this neovim configuration started as a copy of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
-It has rapidly moved from that configuration.
+It is now fairly different, but I could not have gotten to where it is now without the kickstart.

+This is setup to run under powershell and windows.
+The primary language support is python.
+Plans are to extend into cmake/c++/c.

+There is nothing clever here.